spring-epfl/not-yet-another-id-code/README.md

 ## Purpose of This Repository

-This repository aims to provide clear instructions on:
+This repository serves two purposes:

-1. How to implement prototypes of the two solutions we proposed in the paper, i.e., the smart-card-based solution and the smartphone-based solution,
+1. Capture the prototype implementations for the two solutions we proposed in the paper, i.e., the smart-card-based solution and the smartphone-based solution, and

-2. How to reproduce the measurements on the prototypes as written in the evaluation section of the paper
+2. Document how to reproduce the measurements on the prototypes as written in the evaluation section of the paper

 ## Structure of This Repository